C12-iE-DAP

 1 mg |

-C12-iE-DAP is an acylated derivative of the iE-DAP dipeptide (γ-D-Glu-mDAP) present in the peptidoglycan (PGN) of Gram-negative bacilli and particular Gram-positive bacteria such as Bacillus subtilis and Listeria monocytogenes [1].
+C12-iE-DAP is an acylated derivative of the iE-DAP dipeptide (γ-D-Glu-mDAP). iE-DAP is the minimal motif of bacteria peptidoglycan (PGN) recognized by NOD1.
+It is present in the PGN of Gram-negative bacilli and particular Gram-positive bacteria such as Bacillus subtilis and Listeria monocytogenes [1].
+C12-iE-DAP is a highly potent activator of the cytosolic receptor NOD1.

-Similarly to iE-DAP, C12-iE-DAP is recognized by the intracellular sensor NOD1 (CARD4), which results in a signaling cascade involving the serine/threonine RIP2 (RICK, CARDIAK) kinase and IKK, and leading to NF-κB activation and the inflammatory cytokines production such as TNF-α and IL-6 [2].
+Similar to iE-DAP, C12-iE-DAP is recognized by the intracellular sensor NOD1 (CARD4), which results in a signaling cascade involving the serine/threonine RIP2 (RICK, CARDIAK) kinase and IKK, and leading to NF-κB activation and the production of inflammatory cytokines such as TNF-α and IL-6 [2].

 References: